coudertlab/amof/README.md

 ### General-purpose MD toolbox

-This package brings together a number of analysis that can be performed on every MD trajectory (not necessarily MOFs), heavily using pre-existing python packages or non-python codes.
+This package brings together a number of analyses that can be performed on every MD trajectory (not necessarily MOFs), heavily using both other python packages and non-python codes.
 It can compute the following properties:

 - Radial Distribution Functions (RDF), based on [ASAP](https://wiki.fysik.dtu.dk/asap)